Israel to stagger purchase of second F-35 batch

 Defence Minister Moshe Yaalon reached a preliminary agreement on the 31 F-35s during a visit to Washington last month, but met opposition from some Israeli ministers who voiced misgivings about the jet’s high cost and untested capabilities.

-A reduced Israeli purchase could have dented international confidence in the plane, which is being developed and built by Lockheed for the U.S. military and allies -- a $399 billion endeavor that is the world’s most expensive weapons program.
+A reduced Israeli purchase could have dented international confidence in the plane, which is being developed and built by Lockheed for the U.S. military and allies -- a $399 billion endeavour that is the world’s most expensive weapons program.
+(Writing by Dan Williams; Editing by Crispian Balmer)